mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/Unit 4 Climate Change/earthsundynamics.md

 # The Big Questions

-From our Driving Question Board, we asked:

 - How do we know that climate change isn't happening because of **natural cycles**?
 - How has the amount of **radiation (sunlight)** reaching Earth varied in the past?
 - Does the amount of radiation the Sun produces **vary over time**?
 - Did natural factors contribute to **temperature changes** during Earth's past?
 - Do they contribute to **global warming today**?

-Today we begin investigating these questions with **data**.

 ---